cardano-foundation/CIPs/CIP-XXXX/README.md

 We will also define the `cip-139` extension which enables wallet to use the Universal Query Layer API.

 A wallet which enables both the `cip-30` and `cip-139` extension would then be considered a full-data wallet.

+`Note`: Several of the endpoints offered by the extension APIs, are there to query some on-chain resource.
+Unless explicitly specified, wallets are always free to omit or add some of the resources returned.
+While it may sound confusing to allow this behavior, the intention is for wallets to be able to track and reconcile some local information, even if it is not necessarily available on-chain.
+An example where this caveat becomes quite useful, is with *transaction chaining*.
+When a wallet supports that they may allow the user to submit several transactions which depend on each other, without having to wait for each one to be approved by other nodes.
+When a wallet does that, it will mark some UTxOs internally as *spent*, and will avoid returning them in a `getUtxos` query, for example.
+Wallets are in charge of keeping their internal state in sync with the results of the various queries that different extensions support.

 Future CIPs can add more extensions to the supported list.